- The program is a competitive entry program.

 - First round applicants have priority.
 Second round applicants are only considered against the remaining available positions.
-First round applicants will be informed of acceptance by July 22.
-Second round applicants will be informed of acceptance by October 31.
+Applications will be notified of the outcome of their application one month after the closing deadline.

 - Incomplete application forms will not be reviewed.